topos-theory/topos-theory.github.io/_posts/2015-12-02-deep-neural-decision-forests.md

 We had some issues getting this model to train effectively.
 Some things we found were that:

-1) learning rate needed to be increased from Adam’s default
+1. The model was more sensitive to learning rate, which needed to be increased from Adam’s default

-2) Batch Normalization before the sigmoids for the leaf probabilities helped
+2. Batch Normalization before the sigmoids for the leaf probabilities helped

-3) Dropout before the tree seemed harmful
+3. Dropout before the tree seemed harmful

 The model successfully trained with this combination of tricks.
 However, neither standard SGD or the 2-step optimization improved upon the baseline.